 Tap water is safe to drink

 It is absolutely safe to drink tap water in Croatia.
 Around 87% of the population is linked to the public water supply system, which is regularly controlled, making it safe to drink.
 Bring your reusable water bottle and refill it anywhere you can, saving money and the planet from single-use plastic bottles.

 Money and ATMs

 You can find ATMs almost everywhere in Croatia.
-Some allow you to withdraw money from your credit card, however, remember that there will be an interest and withdrawal fee.
+However, some allow you to withdraw money from your credit card; however, remember that there will be an interest and withdrawal fee.

 Cards are widely accepted, but some local restaurants are cash only.
 So do carry some cash with you, especially when buying local ferry and bus tickets or using a taxi.
-Big ferry companies do take card payments.
+However, big ferry companies do take card payments.

 Changing money is easy with similar rates in different exchange offices.
 The commission is already deducted from the rate shown on the table, so you’ll get the exact amount.

 Tipping in Croatia

 Tipping in Croatia is nonmandatory.
 It is mostly only done in cafes, bars, and restaurants, but you are welcome to tip in other places too.
 Leave up to 10% of the total amount of your dinner in restaurants, but only if you are satisfied with the service.
 If you are not, you can leave nothing.
 And if you are leaving a tip in Croatia, do that in cash, even if you pay with a card.

 Tips for Croatia – What Croatian souvenirs to bring home